KathiraveluLab/Beehive/docs/contributing.md

 - **Follow the coding standards**: Make sure your code adheres to the project’s coding conventions.
 This includes naming conventions, code formatting, and structure.
 - **Be respectful and kind**: Our community values respectful collaboration.
 When reviewing others' code or responding to feedback, maintain a positive, constructive attitude.

+## 7. Naming Conventions

+To maintain consistency across the project, please follow these naming conventions when adding new files or folders:

+- **Folders should use lowercase names** (e.g., `docs`, `database`, `oauth`).
+- **Files should also use lowercase names**, unless they are standard files like `README.md`, `LICENSE`, etc.
+- **For headings and labels in the application UI**, we prefer **Title Case** where applicable.

+> NOTE: Some folder and file names are referenced throughout the codebase.
+If renaming an existing file/folder, please ensure all references are updated accordingly to avoid breaking functionality.

 ## 5. Code of Conduct

 Please ensure that you read and follow our [Code of Conduct](/CODE_OF_CONDUCT.md), which outlines the expectations for respectful and inclusive behavior within the community.